How do I get to speak with someone at the Counseling Center?

 Who provides the service?

-Six faculty members who are licensed psychologists provide services directly, with the assistance of eight to ten doctoral student trainees.
+Six faculty members who are licensed psychologists provide services directly, with the assistance of eight to ten graduate student trainees.
 Trainees receive direct, individual, and group supervision every week and are experienced clinicians.
-The Center has a contract for limited psychiatric services with our local community mental health center, but we do not have a psychiatrist on staff.
+The Center has limited access for student clients to see a psychiatrist.